RevLid2024/bots1/Readme.md

 ## Lydia15

 Long entry: Using the 1-minute chart, price crosses above the SMA20 and current candle is green.
 The advantage of using this bot to work from, is that it too 288 trades --  an average of almost 5 perday.

+## Lydia18

+Improving Lydia10 by adding RSI as condition.
+Long: RSI crosses above 34.
+One candle back was green.
+Now this one is too.
+ATR also needs to be above 2.